qwerty12/inkPalm-5-EPD105-root/README.md

 You may need to allow the Android System WebView and Download Manager Internet access for apps' functionality to not be broken.

 I do not allow UID 1000 (system apps) access to the Internet.
 This UID encompasses the OTA updater and other Moann system programs.
-Programs that use the Android's Download Manager framework to download files will be broken as a result of that.
+Programs that use Android's Download Manager framework to download files will be broken as a result of that.
 If you wish to do the same for privacy reasons and yet still allow such downloads to work, you must do the following:

 * Disable the [Captive Portal detection](https://github.com/ukanth/afwall/issues/761#issue-270028490)